-Applicants should have a good first degree and Graduate Basis for Chartered Membership (GBC) from the British Psychological Society and clinically relevant experience.
-Acceptance onto the programme will be subject to satisfactory health screening and criminal record checks.
-Applicants for the Doctorate in Clinical Psychology must be European Economic Area citizens.
+You should have a good first degree and Graduate Basis for Chartered Membership (GBC) from the British Psychological Society and clinically relevant experience.
+You must also be European Economic Area citizen.

 Months of entry